EdwinRodger/MyMangaDataBase/README.md

   2. Enter command `pip3 install pipenv` (Do this only when running the program for the first time)
   3. Then enter command `pipenv run app.py` to run the program
   - If `MyMangadataBase.sh` file fails, you can debug and correct it and if you want, you can make a pull request so that other people can run the application without any problem
-- A new tab will open, refresh it in intervals and after 10-15 seconds (based on system speed), the website will open
+- MyMangaDataBase will open on your default browser

 ### For those who uses python programming language